 "The main findings of this study are that tinnitus patients with comorbid headache have higher scores in TQs, lower quality of life, and more frequently comorbidities such as painful sensation to loud sounds, vertigo, neck pain, TMJ complaints, general pain, and depressive symptoms when compared with tinnitus patients without headaches.
 The higher impairment in quality of life in patients who suffer from both tinnitus and headache can be easily explained by a purely additive effect of both disorders on disease burden."

 Tinnitus and headache can be bothersome and intrusive but Oto is here to help.
-The Oto app offers the following treatment options to manage tinnitus and headaches:
+The Oto app offers several tools to help reduce the impact of tinnitus and headaches on your life:

-- Cognitive Behavioral Therapy (CBT) is a safe and effective way to treat tinnitus.
-It can change the way you process and feel about health conditions and can be a powerful tool for reframing negative thoughts and emotions.
+- Cognitive Behavioral Therapy (CBT) techniques are safe and effective way to improve tinnitus intrusion.
+CBT techniques can change the way you process and feel about health conditions and can be a powerful tool for reframing negative thoughts and emotions.

 - Guided imagery helps to redirect attention and focus.